 This madam saw the Facebook video of the raid (which features me describing the predicament of these girls) and sent me many private threats and curses for exposing her trafficking activity.
 She even set up a fake profile of me and contacted friends of mine, while pretending to be me, asking for money!
 I wondered how far she was going to take things.

 As a result of the media exposure of our raid, many tips and leads of other brothel locations holding young Nigerian women have flooded in, as people have seen the video and contacted Exodus Cry—even 8 months later!
 Just this week we had another tip passed onto us, via Instagram, of a Nigerian ring holding girls against their will in Moscow.
 We relay all the tips to our friends at Alternativa who are then able to follow up with the informants or victims.

-In addition, lawyers, activists and NGOs in Nigeria have contacted Exodus Cry and Alternativa informing us of the programs and services they offer trafficking victims to assist with their rehabilitation in Nigeria and furthering their education (Pathfinders Justice Initiative is one example).
+In addition, lawyers, activists, and NGOs in Nigeria have contacted Exodus Cry and Alternativa informing us of the programs and services they offer trafficking victims to assist with their rehabilitation in Nigeria and furthering their education.
 The media can be a powerful force in shining light to expose darkness and we’re grateful for the courage of the journalists, front-line workers at Alternativa, and the courage of every girl who reaches out for help.